 Registration fee (if attending ONLY the Quantitative Ecology Showcase):

 $300 inc GST.
 Student registration fee is $150 inc GST

-1. Advances in modelling global biodiversity patterns
+1. Advances in modelling global biodiversity patterns and dynamics

 Who should attend?